 How to Get a Document Authenticated

 When it comes to notarizing a document from one country that will be used in another country, most of the time you’re going to be “Authenticating” your document.
-There are two types of Authentication:
+However, there are two types of Authentication:

 - Apostille: An Apostille is a type of authentication that is recognized by all countries that are participating in the Hague Convention.
 Unfortunately, this isn’t China.

-- Legalization: If you need a document to cross state lines and be used in a country that is not a participant of the Hague Convention (such as China), you’ll need a legalization.
+- Legalization: If you need a document to cross state lines or be used in a country that is not a participant of the Hague Convention (such as China), you’ll need what is known as a legalization.

 - Step 1: The document must first be authenticated by the Secretary of State where the document originated.
-So if you were married in Oklahoma, the Oklahoma Secretary of State will need to authenticate it.
+So if you were married in Texas, the Texas Secretary of State will need to authenticate it.
+The authenticated document is usually returned with a letter stapled to the front.
+DO NOT REMOVE this staple or the authentication is voided.

 - Step 2: Submit the authenticated document to a Chinese embassy in the US for authentication.
-They will return the document with a special stamp/sticker.
+They will return the document with a special stamp/sticker on the back that looks something like this:

 Conclusion | Notary Public China

 As you can see, getting a document notarized while in China isn’t a terribly complicated process…as long as you recognize what kind of notarization you need.
-Just remember:
+It may not be a notary public China that you need, it could be:

 - A document from your home country to be used in your home country requires notarization in your home country.